By Louisville Beauty Academy Educational Article | Workforce Awareness Series 2026

 Louisville Beauty Academy and Di Tran exemplify what it means to serve others, uplift communities, and champion small business at the heart of the American economy.
 From Louisville to Congress, the journey is one of perseverance, vision, and results.
 In advocating for beauty education, Di Tran is advancing more than a trade — he is strengthening the foundation upon which millions of small businesses, entrepreneurs, and future professionals depend.

-At Louisville Beauty Academy, a Kentucky State-Licensed and State-Accredited beauty college, we are committed to preparing our students for real-world success.
+At Louisville Beauty Academy, a Kentucky State-Licensed and state-licensed beauty college, we are committed to preparing our students for real-world success.
 Since our founding, we have proudly graduated nearly 2,000 licensed beauty professionals, whose work contributes an estimated $20 to $50 million annually to the economy of Kentucky and beyond.

 Choosing your beauty career path is exciting — but it’s also a decision that benefits from careful research and a clear understanding of the industry.
 Whether your passion lies in Nail Technology, Esthetics, or Hair (Cosmetology), understanding the service frequency and career demand in each area can help you make the choice that best fits your goals, lifestyle, and earning potential.